3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Abstract

 \section{Abstract}

-The properties of relativistic jets, their interaction with the ambient environment, and particle acceleration due to kinetic instabilities are studied self-consistently with Particle-in-Cell simulations.
-An important key issue is how a toroidal magnetic field affects the evolution of an e$^{\pm}$ and an e$^{-}$ - p$^{+}$ jet, how kinetic instabilities such as the Weibel instability (WI), the mushroom instability (MI) and the kinetic Kelvin-Helmholtz instability (kKHI) are excited, and how such instabilities contribute to particle acceleration.
-We show that WI, MI and kKHI excited at the linear stage, generate a quasi-steady $x$-component of electric field which accelerates and decelerates electrons.
-In this work, we use a new jet injection scheme where an electric current is self-consistently generated at the jet orifice by the jet particles.
-We inject both e$^{\pm}$ and e$^{-}$ - p$^{+}$ jets with a toroidal magnetic field (with a top-hat jet density profile) and for a sufficiently long time in order to examine the non-linear effects of the jet evolution.
-Despite the weakness of the initial magnetic field, we observe significant differences in the structure of the strong electromagnetic fields that are driven by the kinetic instabilities.
-We find that different jet compositions present different strongly excited instability modes.
-The magnetic field in the non-linear stage generated by different instabilities becomes dissipated and reorganized into a new topology.
-The 3-dimensional magnetic field topology indicates possible reconnection sites and the accelerated particles are significantly accelerated in the non-linear stage by the dissipation of the magnetic field and/or reconnection.
-This study will shed further light on the nature of astrophysical relativistic magnetized jet phenomena.
+{\rm We have investigated how kinetic instabilities such as the Weibel instability (WI), the mushroom instability (MI), and the kinetic Kelvin-Helmholtz instability (kKHI) are excited in jets without and with a toroidal magnetic field, and how such instabilities contribute to particle acceleration.
+In this work we use a new jet injection scheme where an electric current is self-consistently generated at the jet orifice by the jet particles which produce the toroidal magnetic field.
+We perform five different simulations for a sufficiently long time to examine the non-linear effects of the jet evolution.
+We inject unmagnetized e$^{\pm}$ and e$^{-}$ - p$^{+}$ (mp/me = 1836), as well as magnetized e$^{\pm}$ and e$^{-}$ - i$^{+}$ (mi/me = 4) jets with a top-hat jet density profile into an unmagnetized ambient plasmas of the same species.
+We show that WI, MI, and kKHI excited at the linear stage, generate a non-oscillatory x-component of the electric field accelerating and decelerating electrons.
+We find that the two different jet compositions (e$^{\pm}$ and e$^{-}$ - i$^{+}$) display different instability modes respectively.
+Moreover, the magnetic field in the non-linear stage generated by different instabilities is dissipated and reorganized into new topologies.
+A 3D magnetic field topology depiction indicates possible reconnection sites in the non-linear stage where the particles are significantly accelerated by the dissipation of the magnetic field associated to a possible reconnection event.}